 financial scandal involving the German Army, which he has allowed to increase

 in size despite the limits imposed by the Treaty of Versailles in 1919.

 1928 Richard E. Byrd starts an expedition to Antarctic; returns in 1930.

 Trotsky's Speech about the Moscow Trials

-January 17 - OGPU arrests Lev Trotsky in Moscow; he assumes a status
+January 17 - OGPU arrests Leon Trotsky in Moscow; he assumes a status

 I Saw the Figure 5 in Gold by Charles Demuth 1928

 February 11 - II Olympic Winter Games open in St. Moritz, Switzerland

 In America and Finland the Prohibition alcohol is still the law .
 Much of the